JulianUO/sphere-community-pack/documentation/README-CHAMPIONS.txt

-To activate the champions (in the exact places like on OSI) type .GENERATECHAMPS.
+To activate the champions (in the exact places like on OSI) type:

+  .GENERATECHAMPS

-Notice that Ilhenir Spawn and other new ML champions won't be auto-created since some might not have ML activated.
+Notice that the Ilhenir Spawn and other new ML champions won't be auto-created since some people might not want ML activated...

 Make sure that the Star Chamber is empty (it's the place for the Harrower altar).
 After that, just enjoy =)

-Notes & Instructions: The system will work with any ini setting, but I suggest (just to make it more beautifull) to activate tooltips and the new triggers (with the new triggers you'll activate the champions habilities).
+Notes & Instructions: The system will work with any ini setting, but I suggest (just to make it more beautifull) to activate tooltips and the new triggers (with the new triggers you'll activate the champion special abilities).

 You'll probably have to increase MaxComplexety in sphere.ini to allow more npcs on a sector.
 And also, remember to activate at least Felucca and Ilshenar, or you might have some errors.

 Check the defs in the script for customization.

-You can acess a customization menu by double clicking the idol with .gm on, and you can create blank champ altars by using .CREATEALTAR
+You can acess a customization menu by double clicking the idol with .gm on, and you can create blank champ altars by typing:

+  .CREATEALTAR

 v2.0
 -Added transcendence scrolls
--After the time limit the champion won't fully restart, it'll restart the current level or go back 1 if the players haven't killed enough in time
+-After the time limit the champion won't fully restart, it'll restart the current level or go back 1 if the players haven't killed enough in time.
 -Power scrolls now use the new TAG.OVERRIDE tags -Better engine, with new sphere syntaxes
 -Lots of stuff added with time which I don't remember!

 v2.1
 -Using new LIST.xxx feature to give Power Scrolls (thus fixing a possible crash with the old method)

 Note that the artifacts won't give anything special unless you make a separate system for them.
 Unfortunatly mine is so distributed throughout other scripts and use so many custom, not default by sphere, calculations and scripts that it's not easily releasable.
 Also, this system does not have the Valor Virtue, since it's not available by default on Sphere, so I removed that part of the code.
 It also doesn't have the Justice Virtue for the same reasons, although you can make your own  script using 3 triggers I added:
 @ReceivePowerScroll
 @ReceiveTranscendenceScroll
 @ReceiveStatPowerScroll